 Fifth, rights: I’m asking for first rights to publish your story here and on the podcast.
 Beyond that, feel free to submit it somewhere else simultaneously, as long as the other venue doesn’t ask for exclusivity while the contest is ongoing.
 I’ll also contact everyone individually before publishing them, so if you’re only interested in winning and don’t want to be added as an “honorable mention,” say, you’ll have that option.
 Note that if I publish it, and you do want to take it somewhere else after the contest, it will technically count as a reprint.
 Keep that in mind if you’re hoping to get this published somewhere that pays more than I can, and, truth is, reprints won’t be as attractive to most markets.
 I just want to be up front about that, especially with the “honorable mentions” because I’ll be publishing them without paying.
 But, like I said, I won’t put anything up without your consent, and I’ll talk to each winner individually before publishing anything.
 This contest is mostly for fun, and I don’t want anyone to feel like I’m exploiting your hard work for “exposure”…which, if I’m publishing a story without paying, is essentially what that works out to.
 Just want to be totally clear about that.

 If you’re looking for tips: I didn’t get a lot of straight science fiction submissions, so that’s an untapped area.
-Retellings old myths about the season are a good place for inspiration.
-And, if you’re totally stuck, go back through Twitter or Tumblr and tell a story about one of the old vintage cards I post.
+Retelling old myths about the season is a good start for inspiration.
+And, if you’re totally stuck, go back through Twitter, Tumblr, or Instagram and tell a story about one of the old vintage cards I post.

 The judgment here is unapologetically subjective.
 Last year I chose the stories because they stuck with me.
 There were some perfectly crafted entries that just didn’t grab me for whatever reason, so it’s not really a “writing craft” contest.